Help Desk Technician

 Does it get aggravating answering what you perceive to be people's dumb questions all day long?

-Asked by Olaf1 about 10 years ago
+Asked by Olaf1 over 10 years ago

 You know I do at times get....frustrated for a lack of better words with the absence of knowledge that some people have over simple concepts.
 If the light is not on the power is probably off...printers dont print without paper.
 Those things to me constitue issues that are derived entirley from human error that could be avoided if you didnt just pick the phone up and call me because it did not work for 5 seconds.